anchore/engine-operator/README.md

 ## Troubleshooting

-Occasionally custom resources will fail to delete due to a reported bug in the helm operator spec.
+Occasionally custom resources will fail to delete due to a reported bug in the helm operator.
 To force the deletion of a Custom Resource and it's associated resources run the following commands.

 ```
 kubectl patch anchoreengines.anchore.com example-anchoreengine -p '{"metadata":{"finalizers":[]}}' --type=merge